tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ---

 ## Update an existing scale set to use Instance Mix
-Existing scale sets that do not have Instance Mix can enable Instance Mix by specifying the `skuProfile` properties in the scale set.
-This can be specified through REST API and CLI.
+Existing scale sets that don't have Instance Mix can enable Instance Mix by specifying the `skuProfile` properties in the scale set.
+The `skuProfile`, `vmSizes`, and `allocationStrategy` can be specified through REST API and CLI.

 The properties that must be updated are:
 1. `sku.name` must be set to `"Mix"`.